cocomarine/weather-app/README.md

 - Incorporating HTML in React using JSX (JavaScript XML)
 - Props to pass data between React components
 - State to allow components to create and manage their own data
-- React Hooks that 'hook' onto React state and lifecycle features to isolate the reusable part from a functional component
+- React Hooks to create state in components and configure how they are then updated
 - Comparison between React Hooks and classes
 - React Testing Library (RTL) to test UI
 - Rendering components with virtual DOM for abstracting away manual DOM manipulations during testing